David-Badiane/VbrArt/README.md

 ### vibratingPlate
 The simulation of Chladni patterns is reality based:
-* **Particles system** where eigenmodes configurations are based on toxiclibs attractors and repulsors, notable members are;
+* **Particles system** where eigenmodes configurations are based on toxiclibs attractors and repulsors, notable members are:
    * map of Attractors/repulsors position and force for each eigenMode configuration;
    * eigenfrequencies;
 * The user controls the frequency of the sinusoidal signal that stimulates vibrations in the virtual plate;